Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 I do want to stress that converting to vegan cooking will take time, so don’t rush the process.
 No one gets it right the first time out.
 You need to be patient with yourself.
 With time, vegan cooking will become a natural part of your life, so enjoy the process.

 Can you think of any tips and tricks you can share with us about vegan cooking?
-How about a favorite simple recipe that you love to make over and over again?
+How about a favourite simple recipe that you love to make over and over again?
 Share it with us in the comments below!